MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-c4868.md

 The elements of a braced initializer list are to be evaluated in left-to-right order.
 There are two cases in which the compiler is unable to guarantee this order: the first is when some of the elements are objects passed by value; the second is  when compiling with `/clr` and some of the elements are fields of objects or are array elements.
 When the compiler can't guarantee left-to-right evaluation it emits warning C4868.

-This warning can be generated as a result of compiler conformance work that was done for Visual C++ 2015 Update 2.
-Code that compiled prior to Visual C++ 2015 Update 2 can now generate C4868.
+This warning can be generated as a result of compiler conformance work that was done for Visual Studio 2015 Update 2.
+Code that compiled prior to Visual Studio 2015 Update 2 can now generate C4868.

 This warning is off by default.
 Use `/Wall` to activate this warning.